MatthewJohn/terrareg/docs/USER_GUIDE.md

 |static|This does not appear in the 'Usage Builder' 'config input' table, but provides a static value in the 'terraform input'||
 |select|Provides a dropdown for the user to select from a list of choices|"choices" must be added to the object, which may either be a list of strings, or a list of objects.
 If using a list of objects, a "name" and "value" must be provided.
 Optionally an "additional_content" attribute can be added to the choice, which provides additional terraform to be added to the top of the terraform example.
 The main variable object may also contain a "allow_custom" boolean attribute, which allows the user to enter a custom text input.|

+Terrareg will automatically generated usage builder inputs based on discovered variables in the module.
+This functionality can be disabled by setting [AUTOGENERATE_USAGE_BUILDER_VARIABLES](./CONFIG.md#autogenerate_usage_builder_variables)

 ## Submodules